 It also pushed me to try to figure out how the A-List program worked and what I could do to simplify earning it (like I do for Southwest Companion Pass).

 The benefits of A-List Preferred are a little sexier.
-The earning bonus is 100% plus you get free inflight wi-fi.
+It includes everything from A-List plus two premium drinks on each flight (176 miles or more), the earning bonus goes up to 100%, and you get free inflight wi-fi.

 Earning A-List & Preferred